jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 # Inspired By True Events
 I've mostly been doing a lot of verbal handwaving so far.
 Let's get into a real scenario.
 This story is inspired by true events, but I'm going to reduce it to its core elements.

-I worked on a project where one of the features stored Documents for people.
+I worked on a project where one of the features stored Documents related to people.
 These Documents could be Word documents, PDFs, etc. For years, they were stored in a traditional database as a blob of bytes, because that was the only storage mechanism we had.
 The simplified diagram would look like this:

 <img src="/assets/HexArchDocument1.png" alt="Basic Hexagonal Architecture with Document with DB" width = "80%" align="center" style="padding-right: 35px;">